Seven (Taylor Swift song): Composition and lyrics

-"Seven" is a nostalgic and "wistful" folk song innocently presenting "the pureness of childhood friendship" being dragged out of a seven-year-old Swift by her inability to comprehend the emotional and physical abuse of her friend from their parents.
+"Seven" is a nostalgic and "wistful" folk song presenting "the pureness of childhood friendship" from the perspective of a seven-year-old Swift, who is unable to comprehend the emotional and physical abuse of her friend from their parents.
 The song also describes young Swift's naive efforts to help her friend's escape from the abusive household, and run away to India.
 The song switches between the use of past and present tense.
-The song hints at her witness of the abuse and her inability to stop it in lyrics such as: "And I've been meaning to tell you / I think your house is haunted / Your dad is always mad and that must be why / "And I think you should come live with me / And we can be pirates".
+The song hints at her witness of the abuse and her inability to stop it in lyrics such as: "And I've been meaning to tell you / I think your house is haunted / Your dad is always mad and that must be why / And I think you should come live with me / And we can be pirates".

-Several lines also see Swift "pay tribute" to the innocence of her infancy, reminiscing the purity of her relationship with her friend, whom she cannot fully remember.
+Several lines also see Swift "pay tribute" to the innocence of her infancy as per The Independent's Roisin O'Connor, reminiscing the purity of her relationship with her friend, whom she cannot fully remember.
 Rebecca Karpen of PopMatters compared the themes of childhood nostalgia and the inevitability of growing up to her songs "Stay Beautiful" and "Mary's Song (Oh My My My)" from her self-titled debut album (2006), "The Best Day" from Fearless (2008), "Never Grow Up" from Speak Now (2010), and her 2012 charity single "Ronan".
 Eric Mason of Slate highlighted the song's summer imagery, comparing it to that of "August" and "Betty".
-The lyric "Or hide in the closet" also possibly alludes to her friend's queerness.
+The lyric "Or hide in the closet" also possibly alludes to her friend's potential homosexuality, according to the critics from Insider and The Advocate.

 Musically, the song is set in the key of E major with a tempo of 95 beats per minute.
 Swift uses her upper register, and her vocals span from E3 to B4.
-The song is instrumented by flurrying piano in conjunction with acoustic guitar, drums, cello, viola, and violin.
+The song is instrumented by a prominent piano composition in conjunction with acoustic guitar, drums, cello, viola, and violin.
 Its melody mimics the movement of a pendulum, elongating at its high point before rushing down and rising up again.